 Parents wait in anticipation for months to hear the first words of their baby, which is music to their ears.
 While every baby develops at their own pace, there are some milestones that need to be watched for when it comes to the speech development of an infant.
-Let’s find out more about speech and language developmental milestones you must expect from your child at different ages starting with infancy through 2 1/2 years of age.
+Let’s find out more about speech and language development milestones you must expect from your child at different ages starting with infancy through 2 1/2 years of age.

 Although the stages that children exhibit the speech milestones are consistent largely, the exact age when they reach them can vary.
 Thus, it makes it difficult to say whether a child will speak in 6 months, or in 2 years.
 In the lines to follow, we have collated some basic developmental milestones, grouped by age for reference.
 However, parents must make a note here that every child develops differently, and no two children are alike.